 Piombino.
 Even if you do not know the port city, the very sound of its name makes it into an industrial monstrosity in your mind's eye.
-Piombo is, after all, "lead" in Italian--but perhaps that's not the origin of the name, which very well may have derived from Populino, meaning "Small Populonia".
+Piombo, after all, refers to the metal "lead" in Italian--but perhaps that's not the origin of the name, which very well may have derived from Populino, meaning "Small Populonia".
 Refuges from that city flocked to the seaside village after Populonia had been attacked by Greek pirates in the 9th century.

 That said, Piombino isn't just a gateway to Elba Island.
 Those who use it as such are normally quite surprised by the pleasurable aspects of the compact medieval center--which Napoleon Bonaparte's sister called "my little Paris".
 There is fantastic food to eat, and the views to Elba (a mere 10km away) and, on a clear day Corsica, are thrown in as a bonus.

 So why go to Piombino?
 You'll learn all about the culture and the mining they did in these parts in the Archaeological museum.
 You can sneak a peek into the 14th century church of Sant'Antimo, first passing under its mosaic lunette featuring the Archangel Michael and then head inside to the left aisle to see the striking marble baptismal font in late Gothic style, created by Andrea Guardi in 1470.
 There's a classic Tuscan Renaissance cloister cloister built by the same Angrea Guardi.
 You can visit the Museum of the Castle and City, which not only contains historic artifacts that tell the story of the city, including a center housing documents on the Resistance in the Val di Cornia, but has the best view to the sea in Piombino.

 Important notice: In the off-season the Castle and the Archaeological museum are only open on weekends.

 Now that you have the art and culture part of your vacation covered, you can begin the living-well portion of your travels.